GameBoy/gameboy.github.io/wiki/backlightmods.md

 6. "One chip" IPS v2 ([kit](https://i.imgur.com/pjZ0xAY.jpg)) -- ~~In typical "one chip" fashion, they quietly released a revision without actually marking it as such.
 This is a software revision only so visually the kit is indistinguishable from v1.
 Allegedly this release fixes the stuttering that I noticed on the v1 kit and improves some of the flickering artifacts in some games.
 I do not have one of these kits to verify.
 Everything else should be identical to v1.~~ I'm actually not so sure anymore because the new "2 in 1" kit is also marked as v2.
 I think the "v2" designation on the kits that look like v1 is purely for marketing reasons.
 There may actually be a software revision for this kit that fixes the stuttering and frame dropping but I've been unable to acquire one for verification.
 It should be assumed that any "one chip" ribbon cable kit that is marked as "v2" should be assumed to be the initial version that I reviewed above.

 7. "One chip" IPS "2 in 1" ([kit](https://i.imgur.com/f3fUyf5.jpg)) -- This is the exact same kit as the AGB "2 in 1" version (hence the name) but with an AGS ribbon cable (34 pin) and a laminated LCD.
 The "2 in 1" versions of this kit are actually shipping with [a new brand of LCD which is considered lower quality than the original.](https://youtu.be/-1Gcq7mMjPw) The old LG LCD is still 100% compatible but these come with Toppoly LCDs instead.
 Install and performance are actually pretty damn similar to the v2 version and the funnyplaying version.
 Both kits will show some flickering sprites in some games and both kits even have that odd image retention on NES games.
 However, it looks like the frame dropping issue has been resolved on this version (from v1) and [a new color palette/filter feature](https://imgur.com/a/wYgLPUt) has been introduced.
 This kit comes with both wired control support and touch sensor control support for solderless installs.
 Unlike the funnyplaying version, this kit will store the last used brightness level and color filter and restore that next time you boot it up.
 If you have a choice, I think the funnyplaying version is the better buy for now but this kit is not a bad option either. (see [my install here](https://youtu.be/4gL-f7mTw5I))

+8. insideGadgets Micro TFT adapter ([console](https://shop.insidegadgets.com/wp-content/uploads/2020/02/IMG_6392.jpg) and [kit](https://shop.insidegadgets.com/wp-content/uploads/2020/02/IMG_6425-2.jpg)) -- Yeah, that's pretty much exactly what it looks like.
+100% reversable and when all is said and done, probably the cheapest backlight kit right now.
+It does require using a Game Boy Micro LCD, but those are still available on the aftermarket and for reasonably cheap.
+This kit would go well with a custom screen lens to hide the massive gaps with bezels.
+The install is rather difficult due to the extreme thickness of the stacked components.
+It requires bending ribbon cables to a degree that makes most people (well, me at least) uncomfortable.
+The brightness is very low to start but it can be modded to be brighter.
+When installed in an AGS-001, the system power consumption actually went down which means using this LCD in place of the frontlit screen (with the light on) will result in better battery life.
+This is the only kit on the list that you can say that with.
+For installing, you probably want [this bracket/bezel](https://www.thingiverse.com/thing:4581497) and one of these [ribbon cables.](https://www.aliexpress.com/item/32531674174.html)(see [my install here](https://youtu.be/0Sy1KXxUtWM))

 Sorry about the pillar of text but don't act like you have anything better to do than talk about Game Boy mods ;)